Human Biology and Disease

 Credit: 1-3 hours

-The course has been organized by Dr. Mark de Caestecker MBBS, PhD, and Dr. Matt Luther MD, MSCI, physician scientists who direct the Vanderbilt Program for Molecular Medicine (VPMM).
-Dr. Bradley Richmond, MD, PhD, will be a co-director on the course.
+The course has been organized by Dr. Mark de Caestecker MB BS, Ph.D., Dr. Matt Luther MD MSCI, nephrologists and physician scientists who direct the ASPIRE Program for Molecular Medicine (APMM), and Dr. Bradley Richmond MD Ph.D., a physician scientist from the Division of Pulmonary Medicine at Vanderbilt.
 Stephanie Gober is a Senior Administrative Assistant in the Department of Pathology Microbiology and Immunology as well as the course coordinator.

 Please address any enquiries about the course and registration to Stephanie Gober at: stephanie.gober.1@Vanderbilt.Edu.

 The aim of this course is to provide students with a comprehensive, organ-based overview, of human biology and disease pathophysiology from a clinical perspective.
 What distinguishes the proposed course from any other courses or programs that are currently offered at Vanderbilt, is that it will be comprehensive, covering all the major organ systems in the human body, and will be taught by clinicians from a clinical, rather than a basic science, perspective.
-There will be 15 topics taught covering 16 organ systems, each over 2-hour blocks coordinated by a physician or physician scientist involved in treating patients with common diseases affecting that organ system.
-Students will be instructed to register with UpToDate and/or Medscape, on-line portals for students, physicians and healthcare professionals, and use to read about and write brief reports on clinical topics being discussed each day.
+There will be 15 topics taught covering 12 organ systems, each over 2-hour blocks coordinated by a physician or physician scientist involved in treating patients with common diseases affecting that organ system.
+Students will be instructed to register with Medscape (or UptoDate), on-line portals for students, physicians and healthcare professionals, and use to read about and write brief reports on clinical topics being discussed each day.
 The last session of each block will be in a case report format in which instructors bring along a patient suffering from the disease being discussed, so that students can develop an intimate understanding of what it is like to suffer from the disease being discussed during that teaching block.